 In a measuring cup, combine water, olive oil and molasses.
 TIP: Measure out the olive oil first and then the molasses.
 That way the molasses won’t stick to the spoon.

-Switch to the hook attachment and run mixer on medium for about 10 minutes.
+In a mixer, use the hook attachment and run mixer on medium for about 10 minutes.
 Your dough ball should be slightly tacky but not sticky.

 Preheat oven to 500°F with your pizza stone inside on the very bottom shelf.
 Once your oven reaches 500°F, you need to preheat the stone for another 30 minutes before placing your pizza in the oven.